b0wter/Torpedo/README.md

 Installation
 ------------
 The easiest way to run torpedo is inside a docker container (see below).
-If you cannot or dont want to run a containere there are [Releases](https://github.com/b0wter/Torpedo/releases) for Linux, OSX and Windows.
+If you cannot or don't want to run a containere there are [Releases](https://github.com/b0wter/Torpedo/releases) for Linux, OSX and Windows.
 These are standalone releases that do not require the installation of the .Net CORE runtime.

 Setup downloads
 ---------------